Short history

 The settlers cleared the wood for meadows and fields, built houses and barns of the timber.
 The creek that flows through the village gave power to a mill, a sawmill and a electric power station.
 They even floated timber down the stream when snow melted in spring.

+Life was hard for settlers in these last colonized parts of Sweden.
 The farms were small, typically with a couple of cows, a pig some hens and a horse.
 The woods around Skog gave people a living by cutting timber, making tar and cole.
 Even the big wetlands were harvested for hay.
 Hunting and fishing were necessary to feed the many children.

 Women worked hard and gave birth to up to a dozen children each.
 They took care of the farm and the family for weeks when the men was working in the woods.